kennykyle/Nome---Linux-On-Screen-Keyboard/README.md

 ${XDG_DATA_HOME:-~/.local/share}/gnome-osk/
 ```

-The installer downloads prediction data by default, and the extension
+The installer and extension menu can download:
-menu can re-download it later:

-- The full frequency-sorted English word list from `hermitdave/FrequencyWords`.
+- A frequency-sorted English word list from `hermitdave/FrequencyWords`.
 - Seed bigrams from Peter Norvig's `count_2w.txt`.

 If downloads fail, the keyboard still works.
-Prediction can still use
-the bundled seed fallback and learn from typed words, and prediction
-data can be downloaded later from the panel menu.
-Use
+Prediction can still learn from typed words, and prediction data can be downloaded later from the panel menu.
-`./install.sh --no-download-prediction-data` for intentionally offline
-installs.

 ## Repository Layout